 Wonderful holiday at Hill Cottage Set in beautiful countryside and a lovely walk to the beach.
 Really liked the house and garden.
 It was ideally suited for attractions and restaurants.
 We found the IOW dog friendly.
 Felicity190759 2016-07-22

 Parking Space Linen provided Towels provided Dishwasher Cooker Fridge Washing Machine Television High Chair Cot WiFi

 Twin Beds 1

-Details Electric convector heaters, gas boiler for hot water, additional heating from woodburner-effect gas fire in sitting room Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD, radio, WiFi, selection of books, DVDs and games All fuel and power included in rent Bed linen and towels included in rent (please bring own beach towels) Cot, highchair and stairgate available on request Off road parking for 3 cars Private garden with far-reaching views, furniture and BBQ Two well behaved dogs welcome Sorry, no smoking Shops 1 1/4 miles, pub 1 mile, beach 10 mins walk Note: Dogs must be kept on a lead around the property due to horses in neighbouring riding stables
+Electric convector heaters with gas boiler for hot water and gas fire Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD, radio, WiFi, selection of books, DVDs and games All fuel and power inc in rent Bed linen and towels inc in rent (please bring own beach towels) Cot, highchair and stairgate available on request Off road parking for 3 cars Private garden with far-reaching views, furniture and BBQ Two well-behaved dogs welcome Sorry, no smoking Shops less than 2 miles, pub 1 mile, beach 10 mins walk Note: Dogs must be kept on a lead around the property due to horses in neighbouring riding stables

 Changeover Day Sat